hongliye7458/hongliye7458.github.io/seminars.md

 Do Carmo – *Riemannian Geometry*

 #### Seminar: Geometric models and their additive engineering
+This seminar is held by Yifei Zhu at SUSTech in Fall 2025.

 The specific schedule of this seminar can be seen [here]{https://sustech-topology.github.io/undergrad/25fal}.

 #### Seminar: Riemann Surfaces
+This seminar is held by Yifei Zhu at SUSTech in Spring 2026.

 The specific schedule of this seminar can be seen [here]{https://sustech-topology.github.io/undergrad/}.

 Reference: